-The Residential Valuation appraisers and/or Compliance staff are responsible for developing equal and uniform market values for residential improved, mobile home and residential vacant property accounts.
-There are approximately 383,302 such accounts in El Paso County.
+The Residential Valuation appraisers and Compliance staff are responsible for developing equal and uniform market values for residential improved, residential vacant land, and mobile home accounts.
+There are approximately 385,138 such accounts in El Paso County.

-- Personnel The Residential department staff consists of the Manager, Assistant Manager, Training Facilitator, twenty (20) appraisers, two (2) field specialists and three (3) Administrative Specialists.
-The Compliance department staff consists of the Manager, Assistant Manager, and two (2) appraisers. - Data A common set of data characteristics for each residential dwelling in El Paso County is collected in the field and data is entered to the computer or assigned IPAD.
+• Personnel - The Residential department staff consists of the Manager, Assistant Manager, Training Facilitator, twenty-one (21) appraisers, two (2) field specialists and three (3) Administrative Specialists.
+The Compliance department staff consists of the Manager, Assistant Manager, one (1) appraiser, and one (1).
+Administrative Specialist.

+• Data - A common set of data characteristics for each residential dwelling in El Paso County is collected in the field and data is entered into the computer or assigned IPAD.